 Explorations in Local and Regional History

-Series Editors: Katrina Navickas (Centre for Regional and Local History, University of Hertfordshire) and Richard Jones (Centre for English Local History, University of Leicester)
+Series Editors: Katrina Navickas (Centre for Regional and Local History, University of Hertfordshire) and Angela Muir (Centre for English Local History, University of Leicester)

 We welcome new book proposals for this series.

 Books to explore

 Open spaces, enclosure and popular protest in mid-Victorian London